Why Does My Bathroom Smell Like Sulfur?

 If the odor is coming from a drain, you will need to disinfect the pipes to eliminate the smell.
 You can kill bacteria by pouring ½ a cup of bleach down your drains.
 However, if you are wary of using bleach on your drains, there is an alternative.
 Rather than bleach, you can pour ½ a cup of baking soda, followed by a cup of vinegar to clean your drains.

 If you try both methods and the smell of sulfur persists, you may need professional help.
 Our plumbers at bluefrog Plumbing + Drain are trained to address all your plumbing needs.
-Call us today for a free estimate and take the first step to a fresher bathroom.
+Call us today and take the first step to a fresher bathroom.